Hawkesbury, Gloucestershire

-Hawkesbury is a hamlet consisting of a few cottages around a triangular green.
-It is also the name of a civil parish in the South Gloucestershire unitary authority in England in which Hawkesbury itself lies, it is located west of Hawkesbury Upton, off the A46 road.
+Hawkesbury is a hamlet and civil parish in South Gloucestershire, England.
+The hamlet, consisting of a few cottages around a triangular green, lies west of Hawkesbury Upton, off the A46 road.

 The civil parish includes Hawkesbury itself, the larger village of Hawkesbury Upton and the hamlets of Dunkirk, Petty France and Little Badminton.
-According to the 2001 census the parish had a population of 1,235, increasing to 1,263 at the 2011 census.
-Prior to 1991 what is now the Hillesley and Tresham parish in Stroud District formed the northern part of the parish.
+At the 2001 census the parish had a population of 1,235, increasing to 1,263 at the 2011 census.
+Prior to 1991, what is now the Hillesley and Tresham parish in Stroud District formed the northern part of the parish.

-The village is in 'Cotswold Edge' electoral ward.
-This ward starts at Hawkesbury in the north and stretches south to Tormarton.
-The total population of this parish taken from the 2011 census was 3,381.

-The Cotswold Way passes by the two settlements.